wonny888/wonny888/README.md

 ---

-*Interested in aerospace, propulsion, mechanical design, and engineering research opportunities.*
+*Interested in aerospace, defense, propulsion, or mechanical design opportunities.*